veillette/physics-book/contents/ch15CarnotsPerfectHeatEngine.md

 where $${T}_{\text{h}} $$ and $${T}_{\text{c}} $$ are in kelvins (or any other
 absolute temperature scale).
-No real heat engine can do as well as the Carnot efficiency—an actual efficiency of about 0.7 of this maximum is usually the best that can be accomplished.
+No real heat engine can do as well as the Carnot efficiency.
 But the ideal Carnot engine, like the drinking bird above, while a fascinating novelty, has zero power.
 This makes it unrealistic for any applications.